 How Voluntary Benefits Help Small Businesses Stay Productive

-If you are a small business who is still struggling during this unprecedented time, you are not alone.
-According to a new Goldman Sachs survey, 96% of small businesses have been impacted by COVID-19.
+If you are a small business that is still struggling during this unprecedented time, you are not alone.
 As the effects of the coronavirus pandemic continue to linger, small business owners must decide where to spend their limited resources to begin to rebound or stay afloat.

 Many entrepreneurs rely on the skill, passion and talent of their workforce to elevate their company and find continuous growth, especially in times of uncertainty.
 You have likely heard the saying that “people are your company’s greatest asset” many times.
 But how do you support your employees while keeping your company out of the red?